vaishvikr/CLIF_rule-based-SBT-comparison/README.md

 Please refer to the online [CLIF data dictionary](https://clif-consortium.github.io/website/data-dictionary.html), [ETL tools](https://github.com/clif-consortium/CLIF/tree/main/etl-to-clif-resources), and [specific table contacts](https://github.com/clif-consortium/CLIF?tab=readme-ov-file#relational-clif) for more information on constructing the required tables and fields.
 List all required tables for the project here, and provide a brief rationale for why they are required.

-# ICU & IMV Patient Cohort Extraction Project

-## Overview

-This project extracts and analyzes data on patients with ICU admissions and invasive mechanical ventilation (IMV) within a defined study period.
-It uses standardized CLIF tables to build the cohort and generate descriptive statistics and summary tables.

----

 ## Required CLIF Tables